Nathan-lee-8/DAP/README.md

 # Intro

 CommHub is an IOS/Android mobile application that is intended to be a local forum and messaging application for community use.
-CommHub allows users to create posts, groups and messages to interact with other users.
-It's primary purpose is to connect local highschool and college students with graduates and local businessess.
+CommHub allows users to create posts within groups and send messages within chatrooms to interact with other users.
+Commhub's primary purpose is to allow local groups and organizations to streamline announcements and share media.

+### Groups

+Users can create public or private groups with the users of their choice.
+Groups are intended to be flexible and used for a variety of purposes including interest groups, organizational groups and exchange groups.
+Groups allow users to interact with others in the group by creating posts and messaging each other.
+Users can fine tune notification settings to streamline priority announcements.

 ## Messaging

 CommHub allows one-to-one messaging as well as group messaging that happen in real-time.

-## Posts

-CommHub is intended for users to post free & for sale items, local job opportunities, volunteer opportunities, and annoucements.
-- Local businesses can connect with students to find part-time work based on student availability and the business needs.
-- Graduating college students can pass off housing leases and furnishing for discount to incoming students.
-- Local organizations can post volunteer opportunities for high schoolers to fulfill volunteer hours & for others to help their communities.
-- Communities can post annoucements relevent to their neighborhood.

-### Groups

-Users can create private groups with the users of their choice.
-Groups allow users to create group chats and message each other as well as create posts and annoucements specific to that group.